weirdion/ai-local/README.md

 open http://127.0.0.1:8000/ollama-chat.html
 ```

+Features:
+- Keyboard shortcut: `⌘/Ctrl+Enter` submits the prompt (mirrors the button label).
+- Token telemetry: prompt, completion, and context buffer counts are shown after each reply so you can gauge remaining headroom versus the model’s context length.
+Ollama will evict the oldest tokens once the configured context window (`OLLAMA_CONTEXT_LENGTH`, default aligns with the model’s `num_ctx`) is exceeded, so watch the counter if you need earlier turns.

 Shut the server with `Ctrl+C` and close the tab to drop the session.
 Avoid serving the page from anything broader than `127.0.0.1`; if you must expose it elsewhere, audit the CSP and the hosting stack first.

 ## Security notes